 4. Not opening a TFSA at all

-It’s still a common myth that you’ve missed out on years of contribution room if you didn’t open a TFSA in 2009.
-Actually, you’ve missed out on the investment growth you could have realized, but you haven’t missed the contribution room.
+It’s still a common myth you may have heard.
+You’ve lost out on years of contribution room if you didn’t open a TFSA in 2009.
+Actually, you’ve missed out on the investment growth you could have realized.
+You haven’t lost any contribution room.